 7 Ticket to the 1964 World’s Fair

-The film’s poster told audiences to be prepared to “be propelled on the most fantastic, incredible voyage through billions of miles of space…from its utmost outer reaches…back to the Earth itself, and into the center of the minutest atom.
-All through the magic of Cinerama!”[4]
+The film’s promotional poster urged viewers to brace themselves for “a fantastic, incredible voyage through billions of miles of space…from its utmost outer reaches…back to the Earth itself, and into the center of the minutest atom.
+All through the magic of Cinerama!”

 6 A Call to Kubrick